influxdata/flux/stdlib/experimental/geo/README.md

 Collects values to row-wise sets.
-For geo-temporal data sets the result contains rows with `lat` and `lon`, ie. suitable for visualization and also `strictFilter` function.
+For geo-temporal data sets the result contains rows with `lat` and `lon`, ie. suitable for visualization and for functions such as `strictFilter` or `groupByArea`.

 Example: